-We share your information within the MPS Group, with those we work with in the course of providing membership, advice, assistance or indemnity (e.g. an employer, trade union, other professional defence organisations) and with others who help us provide services (e.g. lawyers, advisers, expert witnesses) or from whom we need information to handle or verify entitlements or handle claims or complaints.
+We share your information within the MPS Group, with those we work with in the course of providing membership, advice, assistance or indemnity (e.g. an employer, trade union, other professional defence organisations) and with others who help us provide services (e.g. lawyers, advisers, expert witnesses), provide services to us (e.g. system and cloud hosting service providers) or from whom we need information to handle or verify entitlements or handle claims or complaints.
 We also share your information in accordance with the law.
-For more information on who we share your information with.
-Click read more below.
+For more information on who we share your information with click read more below.

 We share your information for the purposes set out in this privacy notice, with the following categories of recipients: